bluezald/angular-playground/Overview.md

 # Notes
 - AngularJS refers to the javascript code of Angular which are the versions 1.x and Angular refers to the newer version of Angular.
 And uses Typescript.
+- Typescript is a superset of javascript, and it outputs javascript code thru transpilation.
+(Syntactic sugar)

 ### Universal Benefits
 - Reduction of Cost in building an application